 - Requires no setup

-- Anti-slip pressure handle accommodates 2 hands for better grip
+- Anti-slip pressure hands for a good grip

 - Works with computers, laptops, smartphones, and tablets